MCP Integration

 | Windsurf | ~/.codeium/windsurf/mcp_config.json | mcpServers |

-| VS Code | .vscode/mcp.json | servers |
+| VS Code | .vscode/mcp.json | servers (with "type": "stdio") |

 | Zed | ~/.config/zed/settings.json | context_servers |